>TOPICS

 Identities

 Social Identities connect the small world in which we live with those close to us, with larger movements and aspirations.
-They allow us to make an extended world comprehensible, alive and urgent.
-They can broaden our horizons to communities, which are larger than those in which we personally live.”28
+They allow us to make an extended world comprehensible, alive, and urgent.
+They can broaden our horizons to communities, which are larger than those in which we live.
+28

 Identities (gender, religion, class, race, nation, culture, ethnicity) generally seem like roles that are often not embodied voluntarily.
 They not only determine how others see me.
 Furthermore, they assign what properties we ascribe to ourselves and how we interpret them or incorporate them into our habits.